 Insufficient Sufficient Proficient 1 2 3 Standards-Focused Standards-Focused Standards-Focused Does not align clearly to a specific CCSS Aligns to a specific CCSS content area, strand, Aligns clearly to a specific CCSS content area, content area, strand, and standards.
 No and standards but is unclear.
 Some evidence strand, and standards.
 Evidence of evidence of knowledge about Mathematics of knowledge about Mathematics Content knowledge about Mathematics Content Content Standards.
 Standards.
 Standards.
 1 2 3 Appropriate Performance Level Appropriate Performance Level Appropriate Performance Level Performance level does not align Performance level aligns somewhat with Performance level aligns appropriately with appropriately with CCSS and PARCC.
 No CCSS and PARCC.
 Some evidence of CCSS and PARCC.
-Evidence of knowledge evidence of knowledge about performance levels. knowledge about performance levels. about performance levels.
+Evidence of knowledge evidence of knowledge about performance knowledge about performance levels. about performance levels. levels.
 1 2 3 Type of Task Type of Task Type of Task Specific type of task (concepts, skills, and Specific type of task (concepts, skills, and Specific type of task (concepts, skills, and procedures; mathematical reasoning; and/or procedures; mathematical reasoning; and/or procedures; mathematical reasoning; and/or modeling/applications) is not clearly modeling/applications) is somewhat modeling/applications) is clearly identifiable. identifiable.
 No evidence of knowledge about identifiable.
 Some evidence of knowledge Evidence of knowledge about types of types of Mathematical tasks. about types of Mathematical tasks.
 Mathematical tasks.
 1 2 3 Clarification of Task Clarification of Task Clarification of Task Task clarifications according to evidence Task clarifications according to evidence Task clarifications according to evidence tables are not clearly identifiable.
 No tables are somewhat identifiable.
 Some tables are clearly identifiable.
 Evidence of evidence of knowledge about task evidence of knowledge about task knowledge about task clarifications. clarifications. clarifications.
 1 2 3 Mathematical Practice(s) Mathematical Practice(s) Mathematical Practice(s) Does not align clearly to relevant Aligns somewhat to relevant mathematical Aligns clearly to relevant mathematical mathematical practice(s).
 No evidence of practice(s).
 Some evidence of knowledge practice(s).
-Evidence of knowledge about knowledge about mathematical practice(s). about mathematical practice(s).
-2 mathematical practice(s).
-1 Assessment Stems 2 Assessment Stems ح Assessment Stems Stem does not provide enough or has extra Stem may or may not provide enough or Stem provides enough and excludes extra information; Is not grammatically correct; exclude extra information; be grammatically information; is grammatically correct; avoids Uses negatives and absolutes; Is not written correct; avoid the use of negatives and the use of negatives and absolutes; is written in the language of the standard; is contrived absolutes; be written in the language of the in the language of the standard; is authentic in the language of the standard, is contrived standard; be contrived in the language of the standard, is authentic 1 2 3 Assessment Responses Assessment Responses Assessment Responses Responses are not plausible; are not Responses may or may not be plausible; be Responses are plausible; are grammatically grammatically correct; are not similar in grammatically correct; be similar in length correct; are similar in length and form; are length and form; are not logically ordered or and form; be logically ordered or structurally logically ordered or structurally parallel; structurally parallel; do not avoid all or none parallel; avoid all or none choices; avoid avoid all or none choices; avoid obvious choices; avoid obvious distracters obvious distracters distracters; distracters point out errors in thinking
+Evidence of knowledge about knowledge about mathematical practice(s). about mathematical practice(s). mathematical practice(s).
+1 2 3 Assessment Stems Assessment Stems Assessment Stems Stem does not provide enough or has extra Stem may or may not provide enough or Stem provides enough and excludes extra information; Is not grammatically correct; exclude extra information; be grammatically - Uses negatives and absolutes; Is not written correct; avoid the use of negatives and the use of negatives and absolutes; is written in the language of the standard; is contrived absolutes; be written in the language of the in the language of the standard; is authentic 1 standard; be contrived 2 1 Assessment Responses 2 Assessment Responses 3 Assessment Responses Responses are not plausible; are not Responses may or may not be plausible; be Responses are plausible; are grammatically grammatically correct; are not similar in grammatically correct; be similar in length correct; are similar in length and form; are length and form; are not logically ordered or and form; be logically ordered or structurally structurally parallel; do not avoid all or none parallel; avoid all or none choices; avoid avoid all or none choices; avoid obvious choices; avoid obvious distracters obvious distracters distracters; distracters point out errors in choices, avoid obvious distracters obvious distracters thinking HINKING